University of Pennsylvania: Rowing

-Rowing (crew) at Penn dates back to at least 1854 with the founding of the University Barge Club.
+Rowing at Penn dates back to at least 1854 with the founding of the University Barge Club.
 The university currently hosts both heavyweight and lightweight men's teams and an open weight women's team, all of which compete as part of the Eastern Sprints League.
 Ellis Ward was Penn's first intercollegiate crew coach from 1879 through 1912.
-During the course of Ward's coaching career at Penn his "...
+During the course of Ward's coaching career at Penn his ."..
 Red and Blue crews won 65 races, in about 150 starts."
-Importantly, Ward coached Penn's 8-oared boat to the finals of the Grand Challenge Cup (the oldest and most prized trophy) at the Henley Royal Regatta (but in that final race was defeated by the champion Leander Club).
+Ward coached Penn's 8-oared boat to the finals of the Grand Challenge Cup (the oldest and most prized trophy) at the Henley Royal Regatta (but in that final race was defeated by the champion Leander Club).

 Penn Rowing has produced a long list of famous coaches and Olympians.
 Members of Penn crew team, rowers Sidney Jellinek, Eddie Mitchell, and coxswain, John G. Kennedy, won the bronze medal for the United States at 1924 Olympics.

 Joe Burk (class of 1935) was captain of Penn crew team, winner of the Henley Diamond Sculls twice, named recipient of the James E. Sullivan Award for nation's best amateur athlete in 1939, and Penn coach from 1950 to 1969.
 The 1955 Men's Heavyweight 8, coached by Joe Burk, became one of only four American university crews in history to win the Grand Challenge Cup at the Henley Royal Regatta.
 The outbreak of World War Two canceled the 1940 Olympics for which Burk was favored to win the gold medal.

 Other Penn Olympic athletes and or Penn coaches of such athletes include: